textbrowser/textbrowser/README.md

 <h4>Please submit detailed requests!
-Some projects will have source-only releases and full releases perhaps twice per year.</h4>
+Some projects will have source-only releases and full releases perhaps twice per year.
+Be kind, polite, and reasonable.
+Open source software is free, people's time is not!</h4>